qudratyunusov/qudratyunusov/Roadmap.md

 * Improve performance and compatibility of all renderers.

 ## For developers
-* Parse .eh_frame section in PPU analyser and use this information in LLVM recompiler.
 * Implement MFC_DMA_TAG_CMD_STALL_NOTIFY_EVENT and other SPU events.
 * Return `error_code` from syscalls and functions to enable error reporting.
 * Improve embedded debugging tools (CPU, RSX, Kernel Explorer).
-* Implement BPIP for synchronization primitives.
 * Cleanup the VS project files: reduce to two build types (Release and Debug), but both must use *Release* LLVM build.
-Debug build should include memory leak detection features.